 Research shows that grandparent carers are focused on the care, safety and happiness of the children they care for.
 They sometimes forget to take care of their own health.

 When you take care of yourself with regular exercise, good food, enough rest and medical check-ups, you’ll be in better shape to care for your grandchild.

 You might find it difficult to ask for help, but it’s important to know that all carers need support.
 And there are services and support to help you.

-Grandparents from all over Australia can find support and assistance through grandparent advisors and grandparent support groups such as My Time for Grandparents.
+Grandparents from all over Australia can find support and assistance through grandparent advisors.

 Here are some tips and ideas to help you as you start caring for your grandchild: